AIRCRAFT MECHANIC PROGRAMME

 EASA Part-66 (EU Regulation 1321/2014 Annex III) is the European regulatory framework that governs aircraft maintenance licences — defining what knowledge technicians must demonstrate and what they are authorised to certify.
 This programme is built in alignment with Part-66 knowledge requirements and is designed to support candidates on their pathway to a Part-66 licence.

 This programme provides the vocational qualification and knowledge foundation aligned with Part-66.
-The EASA Part-66 licence itself is issued by the relevant national aviation authority (in Portugal, ANAC) following formal examination.
+The EASA Part-66 licence itself is issued by the relevant national aviation authority following formal examination.
 IITA’s programme prepares you for those examinations and for the practical experience requirements.

-Minimum secondary education completion, with demonstrated competence in relevant technical subjects.
-English language proficiency at CEFR B1 or above is required.
+Minimum secondary education completion (Year 9), with demonstrated competence in Maths, Science and Physics.
+English language proficiency at CEFR B1 is a crucial advantage.
 Full entry requirements are confirmed at application.

-This is a comprehensive vocational programme.
-Duration and scheduling are confirmed at pre-registration.
+This is a three-year comprehensive vocational programme.
 Contact us for full details.

 Click PRE-REGISTER at the top of this page and complete the registration form.